eclipse/epsilon-website/mkdocs/docs/doc/articles/running-from-source/index.md

 - Import all the projects under the `plugins`, `features`, and `tests` folders in your workspace.
 - (optional) To organise your workspace, you can create [working sets](http://help.eclipse.org/kepler/index.jsp?topic=%2Forg.eclipse.platform.doc.user%2Fconcepts%2Fcworkset.htm).
 For example, you could create three working sets that mirror the contents of the folders above (`plugins`, `features`, and `tests`).
 - Open `releng/org.eclipse.epsilon.target/org.eclipse.epsilon.target.target` and click the "Set as Active Target Platform" link on the top right
+- Set the JDK compliance level to 1.8.
+This setting can be found in Window/Preferences/Java/Compiler
 - Right-click on any Epsilon plugin project in the Project Explorer and select Run as → Eclipse Application

 !!! warning "Using your own Eclipse IDE and Maven m2e integration"